ijeoma-hub202/MovieVault-SQL/README.md

 - *Findings*

 ### Project Overview
-MovieVault SQL project aims to explore the performance and profitability of diverse movie companies and to uncover insights about the most successful movie companies, top performing movies, trends in genre and other key facors that aims in driving success in the movie industry.
+MovieVault SQL project aims to explore the performance and profitability of diverse movie companies and to uncover insights about the most successful movie companies, top performing movies, trends in genre and other key factors that aims in driving success in the movie industry.
 Sequel to this project, the analysis can create several useful impacts in the film industry, ranging from timing of release of movies, audience trends, budget allocation and many more.

 ### Tools Used